nspsck/RM67162_Micropython_QSPI/README.md

 - `pixel(x, y, color)`

-  Draw a single pixel at the postion (x, y) with color.
+  Draw a single pixel at the position (x, y) with color.

 - `hline(x, y, l, color)`

-  Draw a horizontal line starting at the postion (x, y) with color and length l.
+  Draw a horizontal line starting at the position (x, y) with color and length l.

 - `vline(x, y, l, color)`

-  Draw a vertical line starting at the postion (x, y) with color and length l.
+  Draw a vertical line starting at the position (x, y) with color and length l.

   - `line(x0, y0, x1, y1, color)`

-  Draw a line (not anti-aliazed) from (x0, y0) to (x1, y1) with color.
+  Draw a line (not anti-aliased) from (x0, y0) to (x1, y1) with color.

 - `fill(color)`